microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![link action group](./teams/link-action-group.png)

   To link an action group to a channel, one must be part of [Azure Monitor Contributor](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) group.
-When an action group is linked to a channel, a webhook action will be created with the name MicrosoftTeams_AzureApp_<Time_stamp> for the linked action group.
+When an action group is linked to a channel, a webhook action will be created with the name MicrosoftTeams_AzureApp_<Time_stamp> in the linked action group.

 ## Unlink an action group from a channel
-Run `actionGroups` command.
-Click on 'View all action groups' and select the action group that you want to unlink.
+To unlink an action group, run `@azure actionGroups` command.
+Click on 'View all action groups' button and select the action group that you want to unlink.

 > ![view-all-action-groups](./teams/view-all-action-groups.PNG)

-To unlink an action group, one must be part of Azure Monitor Contributor group.
+To unlink an action group, one must be part of [Azure Monitor Contributor](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) group.

 ## Receiving notifications
 Once an action group is linked to a channel, all alerts sent to the action group will be directed to the channel in the form of notifications.